agandaur-ii/learn-c-with-raylib/01-drawing-to-the-screen.md

 This line tells raylib to continue doing the code in the `{}` until the `WindowShouldClose`. `WindowShouldClose` checks if the user presses the escape key or the `x` to close the window.

 - What is a `while`?
-- why all the perenthesis?
+- why all the parenthesis?
 - What is the `!`?

 ```c